svazqz/initio/README.md

 }
 ```

-NextBase isn't just a tool; it's a paradigm shift in how developers approach app creation and documentation.
-By integrating these advanced technologies, NextBase empowers developers to build faster, more reliable applications with less effort.
-Join the future of app development with NextBase, and experience the next level of innovation.
+_Note:_ In order to use this feature you have to explicitly add the api files you want to be exported in the lib/data/src/open-api/exporter.ts file; also all the imports in any app needs to be made using the relative path notation, since the command for exporting the info does not load the tsconfig properly.
+You can take a look of this in the geo demo implementation.

 ## Curren known issues

-- Cannot use models on the api definitions since it will require backend libraries and so will thrown an exception when consumers are used.
 - API list needs to be created manually on the lib/data library
 - The routes/paths to the lib/data/common need to be relative, since ts routes from tsconfig are not resolved porperly when exporting api definitions.

+## Changelog

+- ~~Cannot use models on the api definitions since it will require backend libraries and so will thrown an exception when consumers are used.~~ Models can now be used in server functions, since exporter flow will not require such functions, it will use only the api definitions.